 A web fragment is one of six kinds of plugin module:

-Web items or web sections are utilised in a number of different ways, depending on the location of the web fragment you are creating.
+Web items or web sections are utilized in a number of different ways, depending on the location of the web fragment you are creating.
 Note that client web fragments have some additional things to consider.

 You can view all available UI plugin points on a page by adding certain query parameters to the URL of any page in Bitbucket Server.